These are the best settings to play Metal Gear Solid Delta: Snake Eater on 16GB VRAM and higher GPUs at 4K.

 Filter (Legacy Style) | (Optional) |

-We provide the latest news and “How To’s” for Tech content.
-Meanwhile, you can check out the following articles related to PC GPUs, CPU and GPU comparisons, mobile phones, and more:
+We provide the latest news and create guides for Metal Gear Solid Delta.
+Meanwhile, you can check out the following articles or catch us playing games on YouTube: